Topics by Subjects

 With advances in technology involving the increasingly rapid transfer of information throughout the world, it has become more difficult to determine what is legitimate news from what is fake.
 The skill set of Critical Thinking provides one with the abilities to analyze information, understand the importance of bias and context, consider what counts as evidence, and be able to identify fallacies or errors in reasoning.

-Aesthetics: The Philosophy of Art (Dr. David Chandross)
+Aesthetics: The Philosophy of Art (Dr. Christopher DiCarlo)

 What is beauty and why is art important to us?
 The earliest art work dates back to 30,000 years ago, long before there the great civilizations of Mesopotamia and ancient Israel were created.
 Explore many fascinating examples of art, from the great masters to the abstract expressionism of Jackson Pollock to the impressionism of Van Gogh.
 Is comedy art?
 Is dance art?
 Can our entire life be sign as a form of art?